jcs-elpa/project-abbrev/README.md

-# custom-abbrev #
+# project-abbrev #

 Customize your own abbreviation expansion in the project.<br/><br/>

 ## Configuration ##
 Name your own customize abbreviation config file.
-The default name is `custom-abbrev.config`.
+The default name is `project-abbrev.config`.
 ```
-(setq custom-abbrev-config-file "custom-abbrev.config")
+(setq project-abbrev-config-file "project-abbrev.config")
 ```

 ## Key Bindings ##
 Complete the current word that point currently on.
 ```
-(define-key global-map (kbd "C-<return>") #'custom-abbrev-complete-word)
+(define-key global-map (kbd "C-<return>") #'project-abbrev-complete-word)
 ```

 ## Config Example ##
-This is example of the `custom-abbrev.config` file.
+This is example of the `project-abbrev.config` file.
 Notice this can be customize in any programming language or even just a text file as long as you follow this format.
 ```
 #